This post provides an overview of how to play Mancala, a family of strategy board games played around the world for centuries.

 - A variant rule called the “Empty Capture” allows you to capture the last seed when it lands in an empty hole on your side, even if the other side’s pit is empty.

-Another popular version of this game is called Oware.
-It is played throughout the Caribbean and in the Ashanti Region of Ghana.
+Oware is a Mancala game that is popular throughout the Caribbean and in the Ashanti Region of Ghana.

-The rules and setup are very similar to Kalah, except the capturing aspect is slightly different.
-Capturing only occurs when you bring the count of your opponent’s house to exactly 2-3 with the final seed that they sowed in that turn.
+However, in Oware, you do not deposit seeds in the end houses.
+And capturing only occurs when you bring the count of your opponent’s house to exactly 2 or 3 with the final seed that they sowed in that turn.

 Congkak is another variation of how to play Mancala.
 It is played predominantly in Southeast Asia, specifically Indonesia, Brunei, Malaysia, and the Philippines.